jochym/qe-doc/README.md

 ---------

 Here is the list of tutorials.
 It will probably grow in time a little.
-If you wish to include your tutorial in the list I will be happy to add any material which concerned with similar tasks.
+If you wish to include your tutorial in the list we will be happy to add any material which concerned with similar tasks.

 * [Crystal structure](http://nbviewer.ipython.org/gist/jochym/603c0d13bc7d3dc8148d) -